andrcuns/allure-report-publisher/README.md

 ## Allure configuration file

 It is possible to provide [Allure configuration file](https://allurereport.org/docs/v3/configure/) via `--config` flag.
-Any options within this file will override CLI flags.
 Dynamic javascript files are supported, but plain javascript object without the use of `defineConfig` is suggested due to `defineConfig` helper loading `allure` cli parser which will create error output.

 # Storage providers